WANdisco/wandisco-documentation-ldm/docs/command-reference.md

         --properties  string
                 Override properties in comma separated key/value string e.g. --properties property-one=value-one,\"property-two=value-one,value-two\"
                 [Optional, default = <nothing>]

+        --scanOnly
+                Flags the filesystem as a non-live source file system, meaning it will not be checked for changes to data during a migration.
+Any migrations created with this filesystem as a source will automatically become non-live migrations.
+                [Optional, default = false]
+                [Requires --source]
 ```

 #### Mandatory Parameters